MultiverseLearningProducts/swe-crypto-cupcakes/README.md

 # SWE Crypto Cupcakes

-Welcome to Crypto Cupcakes!
+Welcome to SWE Crypto Cupcakes!
 The feature branches in this repo represent the evolution of a sample app.
 Each week we can demo a new branch, look at what has changed and why:

 1. `cupcakes-api`
 2. `security`